 - a jail guard brings codeine into jail facilities and tries selling it to inmates.

-There are several legal defenses that a person can raise if accused.
-These include showing that an accused party:
+There are several legal defenses that you can raise if accused.
+These include showing that you:

-- was authorized to bring a controlled substance;
+- were authorized to bring a controlled substance;

 - acted without knowledge; and/or,